IRISofDEFI/BEON-DAPP/README.md

 # 🌸 BeonDapp ∞ — Web3 Beauty Product Authentication

 **BeonDapp** is a blockchain-powered platform for authenticating and verifying beauty and cosmetic products in real-time.
 With a focus on transparency, trust, and traceability, BeonDapp empowers brands and consumers by preventing counterfeits and ensuring product authenticity from source to shelf.
-Currently building frontend.

 ## ✨ Key Features